Last Updated on October 12, 2021

 Have You Checked The Safety Switches?

-Your stairlift should have built-in safety switches if any major problems arise.
+Your stairlift should have built-in safety switches if any significant problems arise.
 These switches could have been turned on or put into lock mode, preventing them from moving at all.
 You can usually find these:

 - On the top of the carriage